-The British Quakers and Business Group was set up as a charity in 2002 ‘to promote Quaker principles in business and the workplace’.
+The Quakers and Business Group was set up by British Friends in 2002, as a charity.
+Its purpose is ‘to promote Quaker principles in business and the workplace’.
 The group works on a wide range of projects concerning ethical and responsible practices, carries out research, runs events, and supports those with a business need or concern.

 Membership is international and there is a LinkedIn Group that can be accessed from the website.

 In answer to the questions What are we for? and Who are we? the website states the following:

 “We promote Quaker principles in business and the workplace, because we believe they are good in themselves.
 This way, business earns a surplus and spends it - ethically.
 And, charities and public bodies deliver their services with ethics at their cores, too.
 Ethics means a practical, loving concern for the common good, physically, mentally, spiritually, rooted in collectively seeking the right way forward.”

 “We are a growing network of Quakers and others; most of us are Quakers presently in membership and all of us are in sympathy with what Friends stand for in the world.
 We are ever open to the truth, wherever it is found.
 Some of us work in the charity and public sectors at various levels of responsibility, others in the profit making sector, where we are self- employed, own and manage our own business, or work for manufacturing or service companies.”